JelmerDeHen/xidle/README.md

 ```

 Default behavior:
-- When application is running for over 1 hour, kill and respawn application (rotate outfile)
 - When not idle during last minute spawn the application
 - When idle over 10 minutes kill the application